aa3025/oracle_linux_8_hpc/README.md

 2.3 If you failed to do above steps do not proceed further.

-Please do not e-mail me asking for support.
+Please do not e-mail asking for support.
 These scripts are not guaranteed to work and are provided for your self-development.
 However if you are interested, you can join this project and contribute to its development on GitHub.
+Next,

 cd OL8hpc